 To indicate a fan design these shape designations are added to the 36 Series number separated by a hyphen.

-135-1 is the Fan Series design with fan shape 1 in the 135 Freshwater Fish theme.
+135-1 is the Fan Series design with fan shape 1 in the 135 Fish theme.

-The composition of 135-1 shows three cucian carp swimming near a wide-leafed water plant.
+The composition of 135-1 shows three carp swimming near a wide-leafed water plant.
 All of the elements are rendered as detailed line drawings which look equally well as ishizuri or reversed.
 Three very abstract, curved lines superimposed on the fish indicate that they are alive and swimming in the water.
-One of the fish is seen from above, and the other two in side views to facilitate recognition of the kind of fish.
+One of the fish is seen from above, and the other two in side views to make it easier to recognize the kind of fish.
 At top right Rakusan has incorporated a title, ふな, funa

 , 'crucian carp'.

 The woodblock print of 135-1 was modeled closely on an actual-size original sumi sketch which although lost can be reconstructed by digitally reversing the image of the woodblock print:

 , is an edible species of freshwater fish.

 135-1 includes an unidentified, wide-leafed water plant which is known only from this design.